astrodestroyergithub/DSA-COURSE/README.md

 _**Problem:**_ Understanding the Tree Data Structure.

+_Structure of Progression:_ Trees - Binary Tree and BST.
+1. Creation of Binary Tree
+2. Traversal in a Binary Tree - Preorder, Inorder, Postorder
+3. Searching in a Binary Tree
+4. Inserting a Node in a Binary Tree
+5. Deleting a Node from a Binary Tree
+6. Creation of a BST
+7. Searching in a BST
+8. Inserting a Node in a BST
+9. Deleting a Node from a BST

 ## Others
 _The other notable important programs included in this repo are:_
 * G.C.D. of 2 numbers